 Allstate’s Auto Repair Claims Process

 If approved, you may proceed with car repairs at a shop of your choosing or use one of the shops listed in the Allstate Good Hands Repair Network®.
-Allstate will pay your claim directly to the repair facility.
+Allstate Insurance will pay your claim directly to the repair facility.